Wage and Hour Division (WHD)

 WHD has long recognized that the vast majority of employers want to play by the rules.
 We proudly engage in a robust outreach and education program that continues to educate employers and workers alike to promote compliance.

 WHD continues to provide around the clock service to both employers and employees via the internet.
-In FY 2017, our website was viewed more than 35 million times.
+In FY 2018, our website was viewed nearly 30 million times.

 We are finding more back wages for low wage workers.
 Click here for more details.

 $1,150 represents multiple paychecks to typical workers in many industries*

 (*based upon BLS data for median wage rates and weekly hours per occupation)

 5+ Weeks of Food